Battle of Siffin: Selection of the arbitrators

 In Ali's camp, Abu Musa al-Ashari was proposed as the representative by al-Ash'ath and the Iraqi qurra, who were led by Zayd ibn Hisn al-T'a'i and Mis'ar ibn Fadaki.
 Abu Musa was the former governor of Kufa, installed by the Iraqi rebels and later confirmed by Ali, who was dissuaded from removing him by al-Ashtar.
 Anyway, he was soon dismissed after opposing the war preparations for the Battle of the Camel.
 The majority in Ali's army also pressed for Abu Musa, even though he was reportedly neutral, and despite the opposition of Ali, who said he could not trust Abu Musa because he had earlier agitated against him.
 Ali was also apparently concerned about Abu Musa's political naivety, or about his neutrality.
 The alternatives proposed by Ali were Ibn Abbas and al-Ashtar, according to Ibn Muzahim, both of whom were rejected by al-Ash'ath and other Yemenites, and also by the Iraqi qurra.
 Veccia Vaglieri and Rahman write that the Iraqis were so convinced of the legitimacy of their cause that they insisted on the neutral Abu Musa, whereas others suggest that they were impressed by his piety, or his beautiful recitations of the Quran, or that he stood for provincial autonomy in Kufans' view.
-Mu'awiya was represented by his top general, Amr ibn al-As, who acted solely in the interest of Mu'awiya.
+Mu'awiya was represented by his top general, Amr ibn al-As, who acted solely in the interest of Mu'awiya and the Syrians.